 For every milestone in cancer research, there are countless men and women to thank.
 Through their creativity and dogged determination, people have hope in preventing, living with, even curing some forms of cancer.

 Here are just a few of the milestones in the war on cancer, and some of the researchers who made them:

-1955 Researcher finds that the male hormone testosterone and the female hormone estrogen drive the growth of prostate and breast cancers, respectively.
+Researcher finds that the male hormone testosterone and the female hormone estrogen drive the growth of prostate and breast cancers, respectively.
 Research receives the Nobel Prize in Physiology or Medicine in 1966.
-Learn more about the causes of
+Learn more about the causes of prostate and breast cancer.

 Among those visionary breast cancer researchers: Bernard Fisher, MD, director of the National Surgical Adjuvant Breast and Bowel Project, and Umberto Veronesi, MD, researcher with the European Institute of Oncology in Milan, Italy.
 Both launched long-term studies of these techniques.